cylc/cylc-doc/src/user-guide/running-workflows/workflow-completion.rst

 to allow the workflow to continue.

-A stall can be caused by tasks with partially satisfied prerequisites or tasks that finished incomplete.
-However, partially satisfied prerequisites normally result from upstream tasks finishing incomplete.
+A stall can be caused by tasks with partially satisfied prerequisites or tasks that achieved a :term:`final status` with incomplete outputs.
+Partially satisfied prerequisites normally result from incomplete tasks with final status upstream in the graph.

 Restarting a stalled workflow resets the stall timer.